Tornadoes of 2025: September 22–23 (Philippines and Taiwan)

-September 28–29 (Typhoon Bualoi)
+September 25–29 (Typhoon Bualoi)

-Typhoon Bualoi spawned at least five tornadoes in Northern Vietnam, ultimately causing 11 fatalities.
+Typhoon Bualoi spawned at least two tornadoes in Oriental Mindoro, Philippines.
+On September 25 a EFU Multi-vortex tornado struck two villages in Calapan. the next day a EFU tornado struck a village in Baco, where it tore off roofs of a nearby house.
+Then on September 28, five tornadoes would spawn in Northern Vietnam, ultimately causing 11 fatalities.
 A strong tornado in Ninh Bình province killed nine people and injured 18 others.
 Another tornado in Hưng Yên province killed two and injured nine, and a third tornado in Haiphong injured eight people.
-Two other were reported in Quảng Ninh and north of Hanoi, causing an addition 9 injuries.
-Additionally, 20 tornadoes were confirmed in Southern China, specifically the Zhanjiang area, from September 28–29.
-Most were rated EF0 or EF1, although one was rated EF2.
+Two other tornadoes caused a total of nine injuries in Quảng Ninh and north of Hanoi.
+Additionally, 20 tornadoes were confirmed in Southern China, specifically the Zhanjiang area, from September 25–29.
+Most were rated EFU, EF0 or EF1, although one was rated EF2.

 October

+October 4 (Norway)

+A rare, strong landspout struck the village of Oppdal in Norway.
+The landspout was recorded as it moved through downtown Oppdal where it downed trees, overturned caravans, and smashed windows.
+At least 3 people were injured.
+This landspout was rated IF2 and information is still preliminary and subject to change.

+October 5 (Bangladesh)

+During the morning hours of October 5, a damaging tornado struck portions of Nilphamari District and Rangpur Division in northern Bangladesh amid heavy rainfall and convective storms.
+The tornado destroyed or damaged hundreds of homes across several villages, particularly within Garagram Union and parts of Gangachara Upazila.
+Numerous trees were uprooted, power lines were downed, and roads were obstructed by debris.
+At least 30 people were injured, several of whom required hospitalization.
+Local authorities and relief agencies conducted damage assessments and distributed emergency assistance to affected residents.